datashield/DSProjectTemplate/README.md

 ### Clone this Repository

 Start by creating your project source code repository from this template: see instructions in [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+You could also just download this folder, but it is a good practice to have source code in a version control system (Git).

 Read the [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html) vignette to learn the basics of R environment management.